DevFoxxx/VirtualDyno/README.md

 1. Bug fixing
 2. Improving the graphics to make it more attractive
-3. Creating a dataset to extract constants for improving certain calculations, such as the difference between AWD and RWD
+3. Creating a dataset to extract constants for improving certain calculations, such as the difference between AWD, FWD and RWD
 4. Enhancing the physics of the functions to make them more realistic and simulative
 5. Adding various inputs and outputs to enrich the app